elopio/docs/source/includes/_glossary.md

 A Position is the amount of [Shares](#share) that is owned (a long position) or borrowed and then sold (a short position) by an individual.
 A position can be profitable or unprofitable, depending on [Market](#market) movements.
 Positions can be Open or Closed.
 An Open Position simply means you currently own the shares, where as a closed position means you have now redeemed your shares and have cashed out for currency.
 Closing a short positions means you are buying the Shares of the [Outcome](#outcome) you are short on, where as closing a long position means selling the Shares you own.

+## Pre-Reporting Phase

+This is the phase that occurs after a [Market's](#market) creation and before that Market's event has come to pass.
+Typically, it is the most active period of trading.
+Once the event has occurred, the Market enters the [Designated Reporting Phase](#designated-report-phase).

 ## Proposed Outcome

 The Proposed Outcome is the currently reported [Outcome](#outcome) for a [Market](#market) that is [Awaiting Finalization](#market-awaiting-finalization).
 In other words, it's the outcome [Reporters](#reporters) have staked their [REP](#rep) on to indicate that it is the correct Outcome of the Market.
 If a Market isn't [Challenged](#challenge) while Awaiting Finalization by a REP holder posting a [Dispute Bond](#dispute-bond) then the Market will become [Finalized](#finalized-market) and the Prosed Outcome will become a [Final Outcome](#final-outcome).